-For the 2024 Fiscal Year (FY2024), the House Committee on Appropriations allowed each Member to submit up to 15 Community Project Funding (CPF) requests for their specific Congressional district.
+For the 2024 Fiscal Year (FY24), the House Committee on Appropriations allowed each Member to submit up to 15 Community Project Funding (CPF) requests for their specific Congressional district.

-Below in alphabetical order by project, are the MA-08 CPF requests submitted by Congressman Lynch for the FY2024 appropriations cycle.
-The House Committee on Appropriations will make the final determination as to which projects are selected for funding and at what amount.
+Below in alphabetical order by project, are the MA-08 CPF requests submitted by Congressman Lynch for the FY24 appropriations cycle.
+The Appropriations Committee will make the final determination as to which projects are selected for funding and the allocated funding amount.

 In compliance with House Rules and Committee requirements, Congressman Lynch has certified that he, his spouse, and his immediate family have no financial interest in any of the projects he has requested for Community Project Funding.